Emil Michael: Karaoke bar controversy

+In 2014, several local Uber employees in Seoul, South Korea, invited Michael to join them at a "hostess escort-karaoke bar" during a business trip.
+Four men in the group picked hostesses out of a lineup, and then went to the bar to sing karaoke.
+One of the female Uber managers in the group felt uncomfortable during this encounter and reported the event to HR at Uber about one year later.
+The story came out in March 2017 when Michael contacted Gabi Holzwarth, who had been in the group at the bar, to warn her about an upcoming article in the press and, Holzwarth said, to ask her to keep the visit quiet.
+Michael later expressed remorse and apologized for "attending and failing to prevent" the visit to the bar.

+Three months after the news broke, Michael left his position at Uber after four years at the company.

 Russia

 In 2017, Michael helped negotiate a deal with Yandex, the largest technology firm and most popular internet search engine in Russia, known as the "Google of Russia," in which Uber owned 36.6 percent of a joint ride-sharing entity in Russia.
 Uber invested $225 million, and Yandex invested $100 million.

-Checkstop

-In June 2021, Michael was one of several investors that led the funding of Checkstop, AI-based software designed to help moderate content on platforms such as YouTube and Facebook.

-Vetted for cabinet post
+Later career

-In August 2019, it was revealed that the Trump administration considered Michael for the job of Secretary of Transportation at the time that Trump was forming his government, in early 2016.
-The job ended up going to Elaine Chao.
+In August 2019, it was revealed that Michael was considered for the job of Secretary of Transportation as President Donald Trump was forming his first government in early 2016.
+Elaine Chao was appointed instead.

-SPAC IPO

-Michael, Chairman and CEO of DPCM Capital planned to file for an initial public offering of $250 million for a blank check company.
-Eric Schmidt is a special advisor to DPCM.
+In 2020, Michael, as chairman and CEO of DPCM Capital, planned to file for an initial public offering of $250 million for a blank-check company.